quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_AVAILABLE frame is considered lost, the peer SHOULD resend the frame only if it contains the last status sent for that path -- as indicated by the sequence number.

+A PATH_AVAILABLE may be bundled with a NEW_CONNECTION_ID frame or PATH_RESPONSE frame in order to indicated the prefered path usage before or during path initiation.

 # Error Codes {#error-codes}